biojava/biojava.github.io/wiki/Current_events.md

 -   New algorithm for multiple structure alignments
 -   Improved visualization of structural alignments in Jmol
--   Now with support for ECOD classification
+-   Support for the ECOD protein classification
+-   Better mmCIF support: limited write support, better parsing

 BioJava 4.0.0 released
 ----------------------